As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 9 Of The Best Lawn Mower Storage Ideas For Your Regular Or Riding Mower

-Are you looking for riding lawn mower storage ideas?
+Are you looking for the best lawn mower storage idea?
 You’ve landed yourself in the right place, then!
 I’ve been struggling with my lawnmower since I got it until I finally realized I already have about seven or eight places I can keep it!

 I bet you have these places in your backyard, too.
-You’re just waiting for someone to point them out.
-Well, that’s what I’m here for!
+You’re just waiting for someone to point them out, and I don’t blame you.
+That’s what I’m here for!
 Keep reading.
 I’ll even tell you how to store a lawn mower in the garage.

 Build A Mini Shed

-People usually use mini sheds to store things that can’t be inside their houses, such as chemicals and pesticides.
+People usually use mini sheds to store things that can’t be inside their houses, such as chemicals and pesticides, or gardening tools.
 Well, while you’re at it, why don’t you try to store your lawn mower there, too?

 Although it’ll limit the space you have for the rest of the items, you’ll have saved yourself a great deal of hassle.
-The mini shed will protect your mower from wintery conditions and it’ll stay dry and warm, which will raise its life expectancy by a few years.
+The lawn mower storage shed will protect your mower from wintery conditions and it’ll stay dry and warm, which will raise its life expectancy by a few years.

-Besides, mini sheds are pretty easy to build.
-If you don’t already have one, you can get started right now.
+Besides, mini sheds are pretty easy to build, as you can see in this guide from Shed Plans, a professional shed plan company.
+If you don’t already have one, I’m sure that you can get started right now and have it ready by the end of the week.

 Or Even Better, A Mid-Size Shed!

-The larger, the better – a mid-size shed won’t only protect your lawn mower and keep it from freezing during winter, it’ll also give you enough space to store all your gardening and landscaping items.
-If you have the room for it, I recommend going straight ahead and building one.
+The larger, the better – a mid-size shed won’t only protect your lawn mower and keep it from freezing during winter, according to Gardening Know How, a well-known blog by gardeners that’s all about – you guessed it – gardening, but it’ll also give you enough space to store all your gardening and landscaping items.
+If you have room for it, I recommend going straight ahead and building one.

 I included mid-size sheds on my list because they offer full security for the items inside.
-Besides, wooden sheds can last a lifetime if taken care of, so you’ll be ensuring a storage place for as long as you need it.
+Besides, I’ve found that wooden sheds can last a lifetime if taken care of, so you’ll be ensuring a storage place for as long as you need it.

 Do You Have A Garage?

-If you have unused space in your garage, there’s no reason your lawn mower should stay outside.
-Most people with lawnmowers store them in the garage.
+If you have unused space in your garage, I see no reason to keep your push lawn mower outdoors.
+Most people store lawn mowers in the garage, alongside any other lawn equipment.
 Besides the full protection from the weather conditions, your machine will be safe from any thieves.

-A garage typically offers more security than a shed.
-Plus, you can customize it to fit all of your items.
+A garage typically offers more security than a lawn mower shed.
+Plus, you can customize it to fit all of your items by utilizing these ideas from Best Life Online, a lifestyle magazine and blog.
 You can also use the garage to store your lawn or garden tractor.
 If you don’t already own one, here’s a review that’ll help you pick the best garden tractor for you.

 If You Don’t, Go For A Fabric Tent